IrisPopa/Predicting_Credit_Card_Approvals/README.md

 ## Model Selection and Training

 I used lazypredict library to compare the performance of different models and to choose the best one as a baseline model for my task.
-The Logistic Regression was the model that has the best results.
+The Ada Boost was the model that has the best results.
 I also developed a neural network model using TensorFlow.

 ## Model Optimization

-I used Optuna to tune the hyperparameters of the Logistic Regression model and KerasTuner to tune the hyperparameters of the neural network model.
+I used Optuna to tune the hyperparameters of the Ada Boost model and KerasTuner to tune the hyperparameters of the neural network model.

 ## Results

-The best model was Neural Network tuned who achieved an accuracy of 87% on the test set.
+The best model was Ada Boost tuned who achieved an accuracy of 89% on the test set.
-The model was effective at identifying both classes, achieving an macro average F1 score of 0.87.
+The model was effective at identifying both classes, achieving an macro average F1 score of 0.89.